Avocado

 Select Your Climate

-Likes: Being planted in soil enriched with compost and being protected by mulch.
+Being planted in soil enriched with compost and a good layer of mulch during hot, dry periods.

 When to plant/sow in zone:

-How to start: Avocado varieties belong to either an A or B group, with an A variety needing a B for cross-pollination to fruit so plant an A and a B group tree, preferably no more than 5m apart.
+Avocado varieties belong to either an A or B group, both are needed for good cross-pollination and fruit set, so plant one of each preferably no more than 5m apart.
+Also important to choose cold or warm tolerant varieties depending on your climate.

-How to grow: Feed young trees every 6–8 weeks with high-nitrogen chicken fertiliser.
+Feed young trees every 6–8 weeks in spring and summer with well-rotted, high-nitrogen chicken based fertiliser or a good pelletised organic manure.
 Also protect from extremes of heat and cold for the first 2–3 years, before they develop ‘skirts’ of leaves to hang down and protect their delicate bark.

 Wondering what to plant when?